 - 4 cups chicken stock or broth

 - 1 tablespoon fresh lime juice from one small lime

 - salt and freshly ground black pepper to taste

 - 2 tablespoons fresh basil sliced chiffonade, plus additional for garnish

-- Heat 1 tablespoon oil in a 5 qt.
+- While the noodles cook, heat 1 tablespoon oil in a 5 qt.
 Dutch oven or stock pot over medium until shimmering.
 Season the chicken pieces with curry powder, salt and pepper.
 Add to the pot and cook all the way through, about 8 minutes.
 Remove to a plate and set aside.

 - Add another tablespoon oil, turn heat to medium-high and add the leeks, carrots, bok choy, bell peppers and mushrooms.
 Sauté, stirring constantly - like a stir-fry - for 5 minutes, until vegetables are soft but still vibrant.
 Use a small splash of chicken stock to deglaze the pan, if necessary.
 Push the veggies off to one side of the pan.

 - Add the remaining tablespoon of oil to the empty side of the pan and heat briefly.
 Add the shallots, ginger and lemongrass, stirring well, while keeping the ingredients together in a small mound.
 Mix in the red curry paste, curry powder, and brown sugar, heating briefly (30 seconds).
 Slowly add about a 1/4 cup of chicken stock and stir to create a loose paste.
-Add the remaining stock and thoroughly mix all of the contents of the pot together.
+Add the remaining stock, plus the fish sauce, and thoroughly mix all of the contents of the pot together.

 - Let the soup come to a gentle boil, then reduce heat to medium-low.
-Return the chicken and its juices to the soup.
+Return the chicken and its juices to the soup, along with the coconut milk and lime juice.
 Let cook for 5 minutes.
 Taste and add salt and pepper as needed.